Skip to Main Content Jump to Main Content

 Simpson, PA

-Stretching 38 miles from Simpson to the Pennsylvania-New York border, hikers can hop on this trail all across NEPA.
+Stretching 38 miles from Simpson to the Pennsylvania-New York border, hikers can hop on the D&H Rail-Trail all across NEPA.
 Whether you’re walking or cross-country skiing, you’ll see plenty of wildlife, stunning views and even a few historic sites along the way.

 Learn More